codecapsules-io/codecapsules-docs/docs/tutorials/build-hex-color-identifier.md

 ### Install Dependencies

-Next, we have to install the dependencies we’ll need to build our application.
-Open the `composer.json` file in the root folder and add the following entries to the require dictionary.
+Next, we'll install the dependencies we need to build our application.
+Open the `composer.json` file in the root folder and add the following entries to the `"require"` dictionary:

 ```json
 "require": {